foxypool/foxy-farmer/README.md

 ### Using the binary

 1. Download the latest binary zip for your OS from the [releases page](https://github.com/foxypool/foxy-farmer/releases/latest)
-2. Run the binary, it will create a fresh chia config directory in your user home dir (`C:\Users\<your user>\.foxy-farmer`) and copy any existing chia `config.yaml` into it
-3. It will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+2. Run the binary, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
-4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+3. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
-5. Profit!
+4. Profit!

 ### Running from source

 1. Clone the git repo and cd into it: `git clone https://github.com/foxypool/foxy-farmer && cd foxy-farmer`
 2. Install the dependencies: `pip install .`
-3. Run using `foxy-farmer`, it will create a fresh chia config directory in your user home dir (`C:\Users\<your user>\.foxy-farmer`) and copy any existing chia `config.yaml` into it
-4. It will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
+3. Run using `foxy-farmer`, it will create a default `foxy-farmer.yaml` in the current directory based on your current chia `config.yaml`
-5. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
+4. Edit the `foxy-farmer.yaml` to your liking and restart foxy-farmer
-6. Profit!
+5. Profit!

 ### Using docker